-Even if you have a video intercom system and a package management solution, you can add an extra layer of security by installing security cameras around your property.
+Even if you have a video intercom system and a package management solution, security cameras are an effective way of deterring porch pirates.

 Security cameras are effective in two ways:

-- They deter would-be thieves.
+- Deterring thieves.
 Sometimes, knowing they’re being filmed is enough to deter porch pirates.

-- They help catch package thieves.
-In the event that package theft does occur, having strategically placed security cameras can help you pinpoint the thief and hold them accountable.
+- Catching package thieves.
+In the event that package theft does occur, having strategically placed security cameras can help you identify the thief and hold them accountable.

-Install security cameras in at least two places: at the building’s front entrance and within the package room (or nearby the package lockers if you have those instead).
-Having video surveillance at these key points will help you spot anyone taking a package that isn’t theirs.
+Install security cameras in at least two places: at the building’s front entrance and within the package room.
+Having video surveillance at these key points will help you catch anyone taking a package that isn’t theirs.

-ButterflyMX’s package room solution makes it easy to ensure successful deliveries and prevent package theft.
+The best package theft solution is ButterflyMX.
+The ButterflyMX package room makes it easy to ensure successful deliveries and prevent package theft.

-Here are the top five benefits of choosing ButterflyMX to manage package deliveries:
+Here are the benefits of choosing ButterflyMX to manage package deliveries:

-- Simple property access and delivery for couriers.
+- Simple property access and delivery for couriers and residents.

 - Time- and date-stamped photos of every courier who enters the package room.

-- Automatic notifications — either a push notification through the mobile app or a text message/email — sent to residents upon receiving a delivery.
+- Automatic notifications — either a push notification through the mobile app or a text message/email — are sent to residents upon receiving packages.